-15. The work programme outlined in the 2007/08 plans can be resourced from existing budgets.
+15. The work programme outlined in the 2008/09 plans can be resourced from existing budgets.
 DEFRA are currently directly funding additional animal health and welfare enforcement.
-This funding is conditional on submission of a service plan which is acceptable to DEFRA.
+This funding is conditional on submission of a service plan that is acceptable to DEFRA.